Low Income Housing Tax Credit Compliance

 New to the Low Income Housing Tax Credit?

-The LIHTC program began in 1986 as part of the 1986 Tax Reform Act and provides a tax incentive to either construct or rehab affordable rental housing.ย You may have heard this program referred to using many different names/acronyms such as: HTC (Housing Tax Credit), Section 42, LIHTC (Low Income Housing Tax Credit), and Tax Credit to name a few.
+The LIHTC program originated as part of the 1986 Tax Reform Act and provides a tax incentive to either construct or rehab affordable rental housing.
+You may have heard this program referred to using many different names/acronyms such as: HTC (Housing Tax Credit), Section 42, LIHTC (Low Income Housing Tax Credit), and Tax Credit.

-This funding requires affordable housing projects to comply with income and rent restrictions, student rules and maintain the physical property.ย The LIHTC program requires annual monitoring for compliance with these federal regulations.ย To learn more about the LIHTC program please check out our available training courses.
+Funding requires affordable housing projects to comply with income and rent restrictions, student rules and to maintain the physical property.
+The LIHTC program requires annual monitoring for compliance with these federal regulations.
+To learn more about the LIHTC program please check out our available training courses.

-There is a forty-five (45) day grace period from the effective date to when the limits must be implemented.ย That grace period ends on May 16, 2024.
+There is a forty-five (45) day grace period from the effective date to when the limits must be implemented.
+That grace period ends on May 16, 2025.

 Frequently Asked Questions